Blog

 What is Hepatitis C?

-In a few cases, hepatitis infection comes in acute form.
-It affects a person for a short duration and goes away but in most of cases it is a chronic or long-term infection.
+In a few cases, hepatitis infection comes in an acute form.
+It affects a person for a short duration and goes away, but in most cases, it is a chronic or long-term infection.

 Due to hepatitis, C virus a person can suffer from liver cirrhosis.
 This is an irreversible condition that leads to either liver cancer or liver failure if not treated.